matloff/omsi/README.md

 </UL>

-In both of these aspects, OMSI gives you a better opportunity to demonstrate your insight into the course material, compared to the traditional exam format.
+In both of these aspects, OMSI gives you a better opportunity to demonstrate your insight into the course material (and thus achieve a better grade), compared to the traditional exam format.

 <h2>
 <a name="benteacher">